IBM/data-prep-kit/transforms/language/doc_quality/python/README.md

 * _doc_content_column_ - specifies column name that contains document text.
 * _doc_id_column_ - specifies column name that contains document id.
 * _bad_word_filepath_ - specifies a path to bad word file: local folder (file or directory) that points to bad word file.
-* _model_path_ - specifies a path to model: local folder (file or directory) that points to model.
-If it exists in local file system, model will be loaded from there.
-If it does not exist, the value specified here will be ignored and try to find model in s3 using _s3_cred_.
-* _s3_cred_ - AST string of options for cos credentials retrieve model from s3.
-* _model_module_name_ - specifies a class name that uses model.
-The class should extend perplexity_models.PerplexityModel.
-* _perplex_score_digit_ - specifies a digit of perplexity score.

 ## Running